eprbell/dali-rp2/README.dev.md

 * `src/dali/data/`: spreadsheet templates that are used by the ODS generator;
 * `src/dali/plugin/input/csv/`: CSV-based data loader plugins;
 * `src/dali/plugin/input/rest/`: REST-based data loader plugins;
-* `src/stubs/`: RP2 relies on the pyexcel-ezodf library, which doesn't have typing information, so it is added here;
+* `src/stubs/`: DaLI relies on the pyexcel-ezodf library, which doesn't have typing information, so it is added here;
 * `tests/`: unit tests.

 ## Development